jjaros/java-oca-ocp-study/src/main/java/cz/jjaros/study/ocp/ch01_classesobjects/README.md

     * if necessary, create copies and return references to the copies)
   * never store references to external, mutable objects passed to the constructor
     * if necessary, create copies, and store references to the copies)

+## Instanceof ##
+* determines if object is instance of class or interface
+* if the reference type of checked object is unreachable with checked class, the compilation error is caused
+  * it's not relevant if reference type is interface (compilation error is not caused in this case)